HSF/hsf.github.io/organization/_posts/2018/2018-09-20-coordination.md

 -   Pere - can *facilitate* the communication.
 -   Eduardo, e.g., could encourage LHCb people to also try the Belle II analysis facilities.
 -   Advocating new things to try seems a positive thing, not the same a *deciding* for people.
--   Liz - in the packaging we had to deliver a document that summarizes the state of the art in an area, that was helpful to guide an informed decision.
+-   Liz - in the packaging we had to deliver a document that summarises the state of the art in an area, that was helpful to guide an informed decision.
 -   Don’t want this to be a re-iteration/re-invention of the CWP process